 At the conclusion of the home and away matches in the VFL's debut season of 1897 the four highest placed clubs - Collingwood, Essendon, Geelong and Melbourne - contested a round robin series of matches to determine the premiers.
 Geelong kicked poorly in its opening round loss to Essendon, as well as - in the view of its supporters - suffering at the hands of the umpires.
 It went down in the end by 6 points, 3.11 (29) to 5.5 (35), but then played well to overcome both Melbourne and Collingwood to secure a creditable runners up position.
 The 'Geelong Advertiser' was simultaneously rueful and defiant:

 Geelong was similarly competitive over most of the next decade, but a premiership proved elusive.
-Then, with the expansion of the VFL from eight clubs to ten in 1908, came disaster, as Geelong plummeted to a first ever wooden spoon, with even debutants University (twice) and Richmond (once) proving to have the Pivotonians' measure.
-When University travelled to Corio Oval on 13 June the Geelong players welcomed them onto the ground with three hearty cheers, no doubt reinforcing the visitors' confidence in the process.
+Then, with the expansion of the VFL from eight clubs to ten in 1908, came disaster, as Geelong plummeted to a first ever wooden spoon, with even debutants University (twice) and Richmond (once) proving to have the Pivotonians' measure in head to head encounters.
+When University travelled to Corio Oval on 13th June the Geelong players welcomed them onto the ground with three hearty cheers, no doubt reinforcing the visitors' confidence in the process.
 It would be hard to imagine similar sentiments being displayed nowadays.

-Geelong found the seasons leading up to the outbreak of World War One a struggle, only twice - in 1912 and 1914 - contesting the finals, for 1st semi final defeats both times.
+Geelong found the seasons leading up to the outbreak of world war one a struggle, only twice - in 1912 and 1914 - contesting the finals, for first semi final defeats both times.
 In 1915 the club experienced the ignominy of a second wooden spoon before going temporarily into recess the following year.
-Back once more in 1917 Geelong embarked on a four season bout of mediocrity before returning to the finals fray - again with a 1st semi final loss - in 1921.
+Back once more in 1917 Geelong embarked on a four season bout of mediocrity before returning to the finals fray - again with a first semi final loss - in 1921.

 By coincidence, 1925 was also significant in heralding something of an economic 'shot in the arm' for the Geelong locality as a Ford assembly plant was opened.
 Down the years many a Geelong player acquired employment at the plant and, some half a century later when sponsorship became a major factor in the game, the Ford Motor Company would become the club's primary sponsor.

-In 1925, however, football was still essentially a game, with economic considerations secondary.
+In 1925, however, football was still first and foremost essentially a game, with economic considerations secondary.
 Geelong's performances during the season were exemplary, characterised by a blend of prodigious kicking, towering marks and relentless pace.
-Only 2 home and away matches for the year were lost as the Cats headed the list going into the finals, but if there was any complacency in the camp it was quickly dispelled by Melbourne which scored a surprise 15 point 2nd semi final win.
+Only 2 home and away matches for the year were lost as the Cats headed the list going into the finals, but if there was any complacency in the camp it was quickly dispelled by Melbourne which scored a surprise 15 point second semi final win.